MagnusThome/RejsaRubberTrac/3Dprint/README.md

 All printable and editable files are in the <a href=printables/>printables sub directory</a>

 If you or a friend have a 3D printer you can print them all yourself, otherwise there are numerous online print shops that will print and ship you the parts pretty cheap.
-I haven't used them myself but I got recommended www.3dhubs.com as an example.
+I haven't used them myself but I got recommended Craftcloud All3DP as an example.

 ## Print